DFE-Digital/architecture/principles/business-architecture-principles.md

 *	Time and effort required to map may be significant
 *	Time and effort required to maintain maps may be significant

+## 4. The ultimate aim of business architecture is to increase organisational value

+Focus on identifying, creating, and optimising value.
+Prioritise activities that generate measurable outcomes or improvements for the DfE, rather than engaging in projects with unclear or marginal value.

+**Rationale**

+*	The DfE muse demonstrate value for money
+*

+**Implications**

+*
+*